reactjs/react.dev/content/docs/state-and-lifecycle.md

 Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class.

-This is why state is often called local or encapsulated.
+This is why the state is often called local or encapsulated.
 It is not accessible to any component other than the one that owns and sets it.

 A component may choose to pass its state down as props to its child components: